Majestic Dimensional Fidelity

 Recording Technique

-Microphone technique, the sometimes overlooked art of selecting the right microphone and position(s) to capture an instrument can have a huge impact on the sound quality and realism.
+Microphone technique, the sometimes overlooked art of selecting the right microphone and position(s) to capture an instrument can have a huge impact on sound quality and realism.

 Our Dimensional Ambience Process, Hybrid Mixing Technique, Enhancement Chamber, and use of Analog Tape are just a few of the techniques we've developed/adapted in order to provide the detail and ambience that results in an impactful and involving listening experience.